Gamera, the Giant Monster: Plot

 In the Arctic, an unknown aircraft is shot down by an American jet fighter.
 The aircraft crashes and its cargo, an atomic bomb, explodes.
 The explosion awakens a giant prehistoric turtle with tusks.
-Japanese scientists on an expedition nearby, Dr. Hidaka, his assistant Kyoko and reporter Aoyagi, are given a stone tablet by an Eskimo chief, who explains that the creature is called Gamera.
+Japanese scientists on an expedition nearby, Dr. Hidaka, his assistant Kyoko and reporter Aoyagi, are given a stone tablet by an Inuit chief, who explains that the creature is called Gamera.
 Gamera destroys the expedition ship and escapes.
 Sightings of flying saucers soon surface in Japan.
 In Sagami Bay, Toshio (a boy recently forced to release his pet turtle) and his family encounter Gamera, who attacks their lighthouse.
 However, Gamera saves Toshio from falling to his death.
 Toshio becomes attached to Gamera after finding his pet turtle gone, believing it turned into Gamera.

 Upon returning to Japan, Dr. Hidaka, Kyoko, and Aoyagi accompany the military when Gamera approaches a geothermal power plant.
 Despite attempts to prevent its approach, Gamera proceeds to attack the power plant and devours the flames around it.
 Dr. Hidaka consults with Dr. Murase and the military recommends using experimental freezing bombs.
-The bombs postpone Gamera's assault as the military rig the area with explosives and succeed in turning the monster on its back.
+The bombs postpone Gamera's assault as the military rigs the area with explosives and succeeds in turning the monster on its back.
 Gamera pulls in its limbs, expels flames, and takes flight, spinning around like a flying saucer.
 Toshio and his sister Nobuyo visit Dr. Hidaka while staying in Tokyo with their uncle.
 Toshio explains to Dr. Hidaka his belief that Gamera is lonely and not evil.
 Dr. Hidaka, meanwhile, has observed that Gamera consumes fossil fuels and may seek atomic bombs for their energy.
 Meanwhile, disasters and accidents start to occur: Koto Ward is struck by flash floods and ships collide in Tokyo Bay.
 Dr. Hidaka claims that the cause may be Gamera hiding in the bay.

 An international scientific conference is called and decides to use the "Z Plan", based at Oshima Island.
 Gamera lands at Haneda Airport and proceeds to wreak havoc in Tokyo.
 Toshio and his family evacuate, but Toshio runs away.
 The military keep Gamera at bay at an oil refinery by feeding it petroleum via trains, while the Z Plan continues preparations.
 As Nobuyo searches for her brother, Toshio makes attempts to breach restricted areas to see Gamera until he is caught at Oshima.
 Dr. Murase informs Nobuyo of Toshio's safety.
 The Z Plan is eventually completed and Gamera is lured to Oshima by lighting an oil slick path.
 However, an approaching typhoon blows the fire out.
 Aoyagi starts a bonfire to lure back Gamera, but it is also extinguished by the typhoon.
 A nearby volcano erupts, successfully luring Gamera back.
 The next day, the Z Plan is put into action: Gamera is lured into the nose cone of a giant rocket and launched to Mars.
 The world celebrates and Toshio tells Dr. Hidaka he will become a scientist so he can visit Gamera.
 Toshio bids the monster farewell.